Requirements for Creative Writing Faculty

 Information on how to contact Class Deans can be found here:

-- Writers in Residence teach two courses a semester and may direct up a maximum of five theses or capstone projects in an academic year.
+Writers in Residence teach two courses a semester and may direct up a maximum of six theses or capstone projects in an academic year.